noiseprotocol/noise_spec/noise.md

  * `Noise_IK` is used for a zero-RTT **abbreviated handshake**.

- * If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new **fallback handshake** using the `Noise_XXfallback` pattern which is identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.
+ * If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing his static key), the responder will initiate a new **fallback handshake** using the `Noise_XXfallback` pattern which is identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.